 7 Simple Steps to Beautiful Feet

-1 Get scrubbing
+Beautiful Feet Tip No. 1 Get scrubbing

 Sloshing your feet with water at the end of having a shower is not enough, neither is using a flannel or sponge after a hot soaking bath.
 Feet need to be scrubbed with a brush.

 Invest in a good foot exfoliating scrub because the granules will get into all the creases of your skin and remove dead skin cells, leaving your feet feeling super smooth.

-3 Use a foot rasp or pumice stone
+Beautiful Feet Tip No. 3 Use a foot rasp or pumice stone

-If you have a build up of hard skin around your heels for example it’s worth using a foot rasp or a pumice stone for a few minutes and then rinse and dry.
+If you have a build up of hard skin, around your heels for example, it’s worth using a foot rasp or a pumice stone for a few minutes and then rinse and dry.

 These ingredients literally suffocate the feet and can cause more sweating in the long run.
-Click here to read about my Renew Intensive Foot Moisturiser specially formulated with fairly traded shea butter, cocoa butter and a refreshing essential oils of lemon, peppermint and tea tree.
+Click here to read about my Renew Intensive Foot Moisturiser specially formulated with shea butter, cocoa butter and a refreshing essential oils of lemon, peppermint and tea tree.